lionneclement/P5_Openclassroom/README.md

 1) Go to www directory.
 2) Make a clone with `git clone https://github.com/lionneclement/P5_Openclassroom.git`
 3) Init composer with `composer init`
-4) With the sql file create your database in phpmyadmin
+4) With the p5.sql file create your database in phpmyadmin

+   By default a user was created with email=admin@gmail.com and password=admin
 5) Add in the root of the project a new file .env with
     ```
     DB_HOST="localhost"